JesseSDevaney/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022 Submissions

-My submissions to the 2022 Advent of Code (https://adventofcode.com/2022)
+My submissions for the 2022 Advent of Code (https://adventofcode.com/2022)